Sciensano-Healthdata/HdBe-FHIR-R4-CBB/guides/HdBe-R4-CBB-v0.2/Home/Guidance/GeneralGuidance.guide.md

 - A short description of the target resource SHOULD be included using the `.display` element.

 ## Narrative
-HdBe-profiles do not require the usage of `Resource.text` unless specified by a specific profile or profile page.
-However, any profile MAY include a human-readable narrative that contains a summary of the resource and may be used to represent the content of the resource to a human.
+HdBe-profiles do not require the usage of `Resource.text` unless specified otherwise.
+Any resources MAY, however, include a human-readable narrative that contains a summary of the resource and may be used to represent the content of the resource to a human.